Peeragogy/Peeragogy.github.io/collab-ex.md

 participants’ preferences.
-It was interesting which stories worked best—fiction worked more with humor, real experience worked if I shared about someone other than myself and other kinds worked with visuals.Collaborative Explorations provide a safe space for the joint learning and teaching to occur.
-The diversity blends well into a community that is curious, courageous and creative.
-Although I have my M.A. as the first completely online CCT student, I found almost a face-to-face learning “feel” in their deeply connected CE community as well.
-It does require time, openness and commitment to each other during the intense focus together on a topic.
-Yet seeing where the participant-directed ‘design as you go’ curriculum ends up is worth investing in and sharing with others.
+It was interesting which stories worked best—fiction worked more with humor, real experience worked if I shared about someone other than myself and other kinds worked with visuals.
+Collaborative Explorations provide a safe space for joint learning and teaching to occur.
+The resulting diversity blends well into a community that is curious, courageous and creative.
+Although I have an M.A. as the first completely online CCT student, the deeply connected CE community had face-to-face learning “feel."
+It does require time, openness, and commitment during times of collective intense focus on a topic.
+Yet, seeing where the participant-directed ‘design as you go’ curriculum ends up is worth investing in and sharing with others.
 After all, there are many other ways still out there to try out CEs.